Nana Plaza: History

 The plaza's U-shaped building is roughly square-shaped, with a single opening on the west side, and consists of a ground floor and two additional floors arranged around a courtyard.
-It started as a restaurant and shopping center in the late-1970s.
-During the early-1980s, a few go-go bars appeared and gradually replaced the shops and restaurants.
-By the mid-1980s around twenty go-go bars had opened in the three-level court, taking advantage of the expansion of tourist hotels in the area.
+The plaza opened in 1983 and by the mid-1980s around twenty go-go bars had opened in the three-level court, taking advantage of the expansion of tourist hotels in the area.

-In 2012 Nana Plaza was sold to a Thai JVC company Nana Partners Co Ltd., co-owned by Fico corporation and Panthera Group (formally known as Eclipse group) – one of Thailand's largest bar and nightclub operatorsfor a rumored US$25,000,000 after the land was inherited by seven sisters who wanted nothing to do with a red-light area.
+In 2012 Nana Plaza was sold to a Thai JVC company Nana Partners Co Ltd., co-owned by Fico corporation and Panthera Group (formally known as Eclipse group) – one of Thailand's largest bar and nightclub operators.
 Panthera Group renovated the complex, becoming the landlord and providing the management and security services.

 Facilities

-Three short-time hotels, one of which has been renovated, operate on the top floor.
-Short-time hotels rent out rooms by the hour or more to patrons to take a bargirl for sex.
+On the plaza's three floors there are thirty go-go bars, one beer bar and three small short-time hotels that rent out rooms by the hour.
+Soi 4, the street outside the plaza, is a venue for street prostitution and contains beer bars, massage parlors, and hotels of the conventional and short-time variety.
+Short-time hotels are rented to patrons taking a bargirl for sex.
 Most bar girls in Nana Plaza will leave with customers upon payment of a bar fine.
 Smoking is banned indoors.
 There are two elevators, one on the north side of the building and one on the south.
 The building closes at 03:00 and lies dormant until the following evening.
 In 2016 two waitresses in the plaza's Bangkok Bunnies go-go bar said that they received monthly wages equivalent to £130 (US$165) and daily tips equivalent to £11–16 (US$14–20).
 This compares with a 2016 average monthly wage in Thailand of around 13,800 baht (US$388).

-As of July 2019, Nana Plaza housed 30 bars and three "hotels".

 As of July 2019, there were seven kathoey ("ladyboy") bars in Nana Plaza; Several other bars have a few ladyboys in their line-ups mixed with their regular go-go dancers.